federgraph/trimm-420-data-format-delphi/README.md

 By the way T7 (420) is the default data.

-> Make TO contain the same data as T7 (default) to see what you are diffing against in the Trimm-File.
+> Make T0 contain the same data as T7 (default) to see what you are diffing against in the Trimm-File.

 Someone has to start writing unit tests, perhaps when we do it in SwiftUI, or Flutter.
 I am not going to change much, unless the unit tests are in place.